Gainbridge becomes new presenting sponsor for Indy 500

-INDIANAPOLIS — The Indianapolis 500 will have a new presenting sponsor in May.
+INDIANAPOLIS — The Indianapolis 500 will have a new presenting sponsor for the next four years.

-Race officials announced Thursday that Gainbridge, an online annuity and life insurance company, has agreed to a multiyear deal to sponsor IndyCar’s biggest race.
+Race officials announced Thursday that Gainbridge, an online annuity and life insurance company, has agreed to a deal to sponsor IndyCar’s biggest race starting this May.
 Gainbridge replaces PennGrade, whose three-year deal expired in 2018.

 Series officials announced two weeks ago that NTT, a Japanese information technology and communications giant, would become the series’ new title sponsor.
 On Jan.
-9, NBC announced it would carry eight of this season’s 17 races, and driver announcements have been trickling in.
+9, NBC announced it would carry eight of this season’s 17 races.
+Driver announcements have been trickling in, too.

-IndyCar’s season opener is scheduled for March 10 in St. Petersburg.
+IndyCar’s season opener is set for March 10 in St. Petersburg.
 The 500 will be held May 26.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports